chaps-io/gush/README.md

 ## [![](http://i.imgur.com/ya8Wnyl.png)](https://chaps.io) proudly made by [Chaps](https://chaps.io)

-Gush is a parallel workflow runner using only Redis as storage and ActiveJob for scheduling and executing jobs.
+Gush is a parallel workflow runner using only Redis as storage and [ActiveJob](http://guides.rubyonrails.org/v4.2/active_job_basics.html#introduction) for scheduling and executing jobs.

 ## Theory

-Gush relies on directed acyclic graphs to store dependencies, see [Parallelizing Operations With Dependencies](https://msdn.microsoft.com/en-us/magazine/dd569760.aspx) by Stephen Toub.
+Gush relies on directed acyclic graphs to store dependencies, see [Parallelizing Operations With Dependencies](https://msdn.microsoft.com/en-us/magazine/dd569760.aspx) by Stephen Toub to learn more about this method.

 ## Installation